 EROSION means weathering of soil by running water, wind, or ice.
-[Added per Planning Board 08-26-2008]

 ESCROW means a conditional delivery of money by a DEVELOPER to a bank to be held until such time as the conditions of FINAL PLAT approval have been satisfactorily complied with.